GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-steppedup-auth-tutorial.md

 ![oidc-demo8](../img/oidc-demo8.png)

-This finishes configuration.
+This completes configuration.
 Next, request the Kong proxy at `https://<your_host>` in the browser.
-In my case, I am requesting `https://dev1.gluu.org`.
+In this example, we are requesting `https://dev1.gluu.org`.

 ## Authentication